In some situations using donated eggs may be the best chance to have your own baby.

 The donated eggs are fertilised using your partner’s (or donated) sperm and the resulting embryos transferred to your uterus.
 You will have treatment to prepare your uterus for the embryo transfer.

 Eighteen days after the eggs were collected, you’ll be able to take a pregnancy test.
-If this is positive, you should attend the clinic about 20 days later for a pregnancy scan.
+If this is positive, you should attend one of our clinics in Cambridge, Colchester, Norwich or throughout the East of England, about 20 days later for a pregnancy scan.

 Please note that, for patients receiving donor gametes or embryos who are unmarried or not in a civil partnership, it is important to ensure that the legal parenthood of both parties is properly established.
 The HFEA has produced a comprehensive and easy-to-follow guide that you can download here.

 We are delighted to be able to offer patients the opportunity to participate in our egg donation programme in collaboration with the Instituto Bernabeu based in Alicante, Spain.
 We have been running a highly successful programme in conjunction with them since 2011 with a success rate of over 60%.